sjsafranek/blogengine/content/characters/riddle-raddle.md

 {{< columns >}}

 Riddle & Raddle have often been compared to a tornado, or tsunami of chaos.
 These two skeleton twins are well-intentioned but ill mannered.
+They are often seen wearing stolen terry cloth robes with a mess not far behind.

 {{< column >}}